Spacewalkers prepare Russian module for dumping

 | CAPE CANAVERAL, Florida

-CAPE CANAVERAL, Florida A pair of Russian cosmonauts floated outside the International Space Station on Thursday to prepare for the removal of a Russian docking module due to be flown into the atmosphere for incineration next year.
+CAPE CANAVERAL, Florida A pair of Russian cosmonauts floated outside the International Space Station on Thursday to prepare for the removal of a Russian docking module that is due to be sent off to the atmosphere for incineration next year.

-Cosmonauts Oleg Kononenko and Anton Shkaplerov worked outside the station during a six-hour, 15-minute outing, the first of three spacewalks scheduled this year.
+Cosmonauts Oleg Kononenko and Anton Shkaplerov left the station's airlock at about 9:30 a.m.
+EST (0430 GMT) for a planned six-hour outing, the first of three spacewalks scheduled this year.

-The manually operated cranes are used by spacewalking crews to move equipment around the Russian part of the station.

-The station, which flies about 240 miles above the Earth, is jointly owned by the United States, Russia, Europe, Japan and Canada, and is used for medical, materials science, fluid physics and other research in a microgravity environment.
+The station, which flies about 240 miles (385 km) above Earth, is jointly owned by the United States, Russia, Europe, Japan and Canada, and is used for medical, materials science, fluid physics and other experiments in a microgravity environment.

 Pirs is expected to be removed from the station in July 2013 to make way for a new Russian multipurpose laboratory module named Nauka which combines docking ports, experiment space, an extra bathroom and a sleeping station for one crewmember.